 Early in my compositional career, I was composing in a tonal fashion, completely avoiding anything remotely non-tonal.
 Then, early in my undergraduate study I was introduced to concepts of extended tonality, minimalism, and serialist technique.
-I particularly grew fond of American composers John Cage, Philip Glass & Steve Reich.
+I particularly grew fond of American composers John Cage, Philip Glass, and Steve Reich.
 These composers, as well as Japanese composer Koji Kondo, American composer Jennifer Higdon, and the serialist Anton Webern would influence much of my compositional output during my later studies.

 Once I began graduate school, my focus shifted heavily to avant-garde, electroacoustic, and minimalist composers.
-The first two due to a lack of information on my end, and the third due to a growing fascination with the techniques involved in Philip Glass and Steve Reich’s chamber music.
+This was due to a lack of exposure, as well a growing fascination with the techniques involved in Philip Glass and Steve Reich’s chamber music.
 I would be introduced to avant-garde composers such as La Monte Young during my time pursuing a Masters, as well as many composers of electronic music.
 My interests in electronic music were particularly vague for a while, as I was freely exploring the medium though I eventually narrowed my focus to that of the fixed-media soundscape, and laptop ensembles.
 In parallel with this newfound fascination with electronic music, I also became fascinated with instruments of the genre, particularly FM synthesizers and the theremin.

 As my influences have changed, so have my compositional aspirations and compositional philosophy.
-Personal views on music have become blended, with aspects of minimalism, experimentalism, Americana, serialism, and more coming together to shape both my music, as well as my views on music.
+My personal views on music have become blended, with aspects of minimalism, experimentalism, Americana, serialism, and more coming together to shape both my music as well as my views on music.
 I now believe that music should take the listener on a personal journey with a definitive beginning and end.
 This journey should take the listener to both familiar and unfamiliar places in context of the music they are listening to, and in the greater context of their lifelong experiences with the arts.
 The journey is not always obvious when initially creating a work of art.
 However, with careful reflection and an inquisitive mindset, a work of art’s narrative can be found.
-What is most important is that a composer decides upon the journey his/her piece will take their intended audience on and use the music to convince them of this journey’s existence.
+What is most important is that a composer decides upon the journey his/her piece will take their intended audience on and that they use the music to convince them of this journey’s existence.

-Section D: Architecture of Symphony no. 5
+Section D: Architecture of Symphony No. 5

-The Architecture of this symphony is in four-movements, beginning with a C -> F# motion in movement I that is never fully resolved to F-natural or G-natural as one would typically expect in a first movement.
+The architecture of this symphony is in four-movements, beginning with a C - F# motion in movement I that is never fully resolved to F-natural or G-natural as one would typically expect in a first movement.
 This F# ending is disrupted by the theremin’s ending on E-natural to set up the second movement’s tonality of E-major.
-Movement III begins in A-minor tonality before falling to F-minor by the end to create a noticeable difference between this, and the final movement when it begins in an E-hypophrygian mode.
+Movement III begins in A-minor tonality before falling to F-minor by the end to create a noticeable difference between this and the final movement when it begins in an E-hypophrygian mode.
 The finale has a tonality of C/E, but ends with a key center of F to bring finality to the C-F downward motion that was alluded to, but never achieved in movement I’s C-F# downward motion.
 The musical material used in each movement is related on some level to other music within the work itself.
-This is seen most often in the case of the 0 – 1 – 0 motif that is the genesis of the melodic content in movements 1 and 3, also re-appearing in movement four.
+This is seen most often in the case of the G-Ab-G (referenced later as <010>) motif that is the genesis of the melodic content in movements I and III, also re-appearing in movement IV.